 – How do P.1201, P.1202, P.1203 and P.1204 need to be maintained, and what further application guidance towards, for example, network-centric monitoring solutions needs to be provided?

+– How can existing and future models be adapted/constructed to cover or support an extended scope, e.g., in terms of viewing distance, encoder parameterization, or new error concealment, without having to build a new set of models?

 – What are relevant subjective test methodologies, especially when it comes to capabilities of 4K/UHD and 8K, and respective high dynamic range, enhanced color gamut and high-framerate, and which respective new standards need to be developed (possibly in cooperation with other standardization bodies)?

-– How can 4k/UHD, 8K or HDR video quality be assessed using pixel-, bitstream-based or hybrid modelling approaches?
+– How can 8K or HDR video quality be assessed using pixel-, bitstream-based or hybrid modelling approaches?